kylerbrown/bark/specification.md

 + Raw binary arrays

 All Bark data files have associated metadata files.
 Files that do not have associated metadata files are ignored.
-Metafiles must have associated datasets.
+Metadata files must have associated datasets.

 By ignoring extra files, this system flexibly allows the inclusion of non-standard data such as videos, screenshots and notes.